simulogics/airlinesim-docs/content/docs/user-interface/management.md

 ![Employee Overview](employees_01.png "Employee Overview")

 Except for pilots, all employees are hired automatically when needed.
-However, you're able to change their salaries by typing the desired amount into the text field of the Next week's salary column.
+However, you're able to change their salaries by typing the desired amount into the text field of the Next Week's Salary column.
 Be careful: The wages you pay affect your staff's friendliness and customer orientation and, ultimately, your company's image.

-If you need to dismiss employees, enter the number of staff members into the text field of the Redundant personnel column.
+If you need to dismiss employees, enter the number of staff members into the text field of the Redundant Personnel column.

 {{< hint warning >}}
 **Important**